Ces-D/cobblepot/README.md

 #### TODO

+- Improve the display of dates and amounts
 - `deep-dive` `historical-min-balance` is 0.0 when only one entry is entered.
 This could be an error in logi since min should be the latest balance
-- `list-balances` command should have the option to filter by account id
 - Add a recurring section.
 That takes in the interval of charge or income, the start date.
 Then calculates the monthly required balance to cover charges and total monthly income.